IHTSDO/content-movement-testing/README.md

 ## Report Output
 This report will send an email to the distribution list supplied.
 The subject of the email will indicate the alert level and the email will contain a link to a GoogleSheet.
+The GoogleSheet can be viewed by anyone who has the link, and a Google account is not required.

 In addition to a tab for each , a tab will be produced that lists concepts added and removed, with an indicator if a removed concept has been identified as 'high usage'.